grzegorz914/homebridge-enphase-envoy/README.md

 ### About The Plugin
 * All devices are detected automatically (Envoy, Q-Relays, AC Batteries, Meters, Microinverters, Ensemble, Encharges, Enpower, WirelessKit).
-* Envoy *device ID* is detected automatically, is required to control Power Production.
+* Envoy *device ID* is detected automatically, is required to control Production Power Mode.
 * Envoy *password* is detected automatically or can be added in config if was already chenged by user.
 * Installer *password* is generated automatically, no need generate it manually in external generator anymore.
 * For best experiences please use *Controller App* or *EVE app* for iOS, Home app display it as unsupported.